airwick989/IBM-Fault-Localization-Work/README.md

 ### Tools & Technologies Used
 - React (JS)
   - Currently runs on port 3000 of the localhost (http://localhost:3000)
-  - Acts as the front-end of the coordinator module.
+  - Acts as the frontend of the coordinator module.
 - Flask (Python)
   - Currently runs on port 5000 of the localhost (http://localhost:5000)
   - Is the backend of the coordinator module.
-### Front-end Functionality
+### Frontend Details
 - Main landing page is in [Home.js](./Initial_Build/Coordinator/client/src/Home.js).
 - 'Home.js' primarily utilizes and displays the [FileUploader component](./Initial_Build/Coordinator/client/src/components/FileUploader/index.js).
 - It is responsible for displaying information, receiving user input, preliminary error-checking, and notifying the user of certain events.
-- As it currently stands, the front-end is set up such that it **requires** the 3 CSV files along with the Java program.
+- As it currently stands, the frontend is set up such that it **requires** the 3 CSV files along with the Java program.
 This is because the performance benchmarking is currently an area of investigation.
-- After ensuring the uploaded files meet some specified criteria, it uploads the files to the coordinator's backend using an HTTP POST method.
+- After ensuring the uploaded files meet some specified criteria, it uploads the files to the correct endpoint in coordinator's backend (http://localhost:5000/upload) using an HTTP POST method.
 - It has error messages which may be returned to the user if the backend returns some error type.
-### Backend Functionality
+### Backend Details
-- Hello there
+- The endpoint http://localhost:5000/upload is responsible for handling submitted files.
+- Performs a secondary check of the files to ensure they abide by the specified criteria.
+- If all file criteria is not satisifed, a specific error message is returned back to and handled by the coordinator's frontend.
+- If all file criteria is satisfied, the files are saved in the system's local database as binary objects and overwritten if they already exist.
+After saving the files to the database, the coordinator backend sends a signal to the lock contention classifier module to initiate classification.
+- The coordinator backend makes communications along the following pub/sub topics (thus far):
+  - coordinatorToClassifier (Initiate classifier)
+  - classifierBackToCoordinator (listen for classifier completed signal on a separate thread **(a)**)
+  - coordinatorToLocalizer (Initiates localization on a separate thread **(a)**)

 ## Performance BenchMarking
 ### This portion of the system is currently a work-in-progress